 The Maxlite 4 has a stated retail value of $260, but we consistently see it on discount on major online retailers.
 Is this a case of price inflation so that you feel like you're getting a deal when you buy it "on sale?"
 We don't know, but if you can get it for one of these low prices, then we think it is a great deal.

 We really appreciated this classic bag's simplicity and lightweight design.
 This is a sensible carry-on that does its job well and will make packing up for your next trip a breeze.
-It doesn't have some of the extras like our Editors' Choice winner, the Eagle Creek Tarmac AWD Carry-On, but if you are looking for an inexpensive model to take on your next trip, be it a weekend getaway or spring break vacation, then this model will do nicely.
+If you are looking for an inexpensive model to take on your next trip, be it a weekend getaway or spring break vacation, then this model will do nicely.